Seared shrimp tacos are topped with a homemade roasted tomatillo sauce, citrusy slaw and cheese. A fantastic meal!

 Cover with a lid and let boil for 1 minute.
 Remove the pot from the heat and, leaving the lid on, let the tortillas rest for 15 minutes.

-The shrimp:
+The shrimp

-In a medium bowl, combine ¼ cup canola oil, ¾ teaspoon ground coriander, 1 teaspoon chili powder, ¾ teaspoon ground cumin, and ½ teaspoon kosher salt.
+Peel and devein 24 large shrimp.
+In a medium bowl, combine avocado oil, ground coriander, chili powder, ground cumin and kosher salt.
 Toss the shrimp in the marinade.

 Heat a large grill pan or skillet over medium-high heat.
 Add the shrimp and cook until just cooked through, 1 to 2 minutes per side.
 Do not overcook or the shrimp will become rubbery.

-Assembling the tacos:
+Assembling the tacos

 Place two tortillas on each plate.
 Spoon about ¼ cup slaw on each tortilla, and top each with 3 shrimp, a generous dollop of tomatillo sauce, and 1 tablespoon cojita cheese (you could substitute feta cheese).
 Serve.